 Apple’s iCloud Keychain

-One of the recent enhancements to the Apple ecosystem is the iCloud Keychain.
+Apple added the iCloud Keychain to enable this data to sync, via iCloud, to all your devices.
 You activate this in the iCloud settings on your Mac or iOS device.
 This syncs all your passwords to the cloud — where they are encrypted — so when you log into a new website on your iPhone, for example, you’ll be able to automatically use that login and password on your Mac.

 It’s easy to use the iCloud keychain.
 When you visit a website and encounter a login form, Safari (on the Mac or on iOS) will pre-fill the form if it has stored a password for that site.
 In some cases, you may have multiple passwords — and even login/password combinations — for a site, and you’ll see options for what’s available.
 And if none of these options are correct, which may happen if a website has changed its domain, for example, click or tap Passwords to search all the saved passwords.

-The macOS and iOS keychain is a great tool that saves time and helps keep you secure.
-Since you don’t need to remember your passwords, you can make them even more secure — so be sure to use Apple’s iCloud keychain to stay safe!
+The macOS and iOS keychains are great tools that save time and helps keep you secure.
+Since you don’t need to remember your passwords, you can make them even more secure, so be sure to use Apple’s iCloud keychain to stay safe!